Algeria hailed by EU energy chief for 'partnership' | Africanews

 Algeria

-Algeria has been hailed for its "long-term strategic partnership" with the european union EU, as the bloc turns to Africa's biggest gas exporter to fill a gap left by Russian supplies.
+Algeria has been hailed for its "long-term strategic partnership" with the European Union EU, as the bloc turns to Africa's biggest gas exporter to fill a gap left by Russian supplies.

 "As the relationship with Russia, so far EU's biggest gas supplier, is irreversibly broken, we are turning to the EU's reliable suppliers to fill in the gap," said Simson.
-"In this respect we are offering Algeria a long-term strategic partnership." she added.
+"In this respect, we are offering Algeria a long-term strategic partnership," she added.

-Algeria has helped Europe diversify its energy supplies by pumping more gas to Italy, which in July signed a deal to import billions more cubic metres via an undersea pipeline from the North African coast.
+Algeria has helped Europe diversify its energy supplies by pumping more gas to Italy, which in July signed a deal to import billions more cubic meters via an undersea pipeline from the North African coast.

 Europe's hunt for gas has become ever more urgent as winter approaches, but experts have cast doubt over Algeria's ability to boost output in the short term.